makratofil/crc-hawaii-tags/README.md

 ## FormatWC_forMovebank_batch.R
 Script that formats location data obtained from Wildlife Computers portal for input into Movebank/Douglas Filter.

+## GPXtoCSV.R
+Script that reads GPX file from research vessel and extracts different variables (e.g., coordinates, times, waypoints), and writes csv file and/or KML file.

 ## Hawaii_Geoprocess.R
 Script that co-locates positional data with various geospatial variables (depth, slope, distance to shore, time of day, moon phase), as well as a number of variables related to different studies (e.g., monuments, HARPs).